-HQR and HQz are Android phone apps useful to the student and practitioner of homoeopathy.
-There are demo videos for both the Apps on the Google Play Store, along with screenshots to help you understand and use them.
+HRep, HQR, HQz and PQRS are Android apps useful to the student and practitioner of homoeopathy.
+There are demo videos for the Apps on the Google Play Store, along with screenshots to help you understand and use them.

 HQR (Homeopathic Quick Reference) is a rapid reference for homoeopaths consisting of seven sections:

 MedInfo is the same information that you find on this website, and Keynotes is the text used in the Quiz here.

 The information in Pocket MM is different from the Materia Medica section on this website, and Pocket Rep is not the same as the repertory used in PhaseRep.
 HQR and this website are complementary - each providing useful information, with some overlap.